ThwCorbin/war-game/planning/pseudo.md

 ## Check if game is over
 - `isGameOver()`
 - if yes, display winner message: `displayWinnersMsg()`
-- ...and ask if players want to play again
 - else, `turnOverCards()`

 ## Move cards to winning player's hand